 If your a new beekeeper who is just starting out, then the amount of information at your disposal is incredible.
 It just so happens that beekeepers as a group can’t help themselves when it comes to sharing information.

-They are always eager to share their war stories, what has worked and definitely what hasn’t.
+They are always eager to share their war stories, what has worked, and definitely what hasn’t.
 Therefore, your first stop should be your local beekeeper’s association.

 Join Your Local Beekeepers Association

 Why local?
 Well, as I said, I didn’t do much research when I started.
-What I did have to go on was a marketing pitch which was based on a completely different part of the country.
+What I did have to go on was a marketing pitch that was based on a completely different part of the country.

 The weather patterns are much cooler where my apiary is, so naturally, the productivity levels are quite different.
 I also tried to grow the same flowers as they do in warmer areas.
 Disaster!